matatk/agrip/ldl/tutorial.md

 * LDL maps are XML files, which are plain text files and look similar to HTML files.
 You can edit them with any text editor.
 However, as with HTML, there are rules about opening/closing tags and how to specify attributes (more on this later).

-   You should be able to copy and paste from this document into a text file—name it something like *tutorial.xml*—and run it through the LDL system.
-If you are new to XML don't worry—you can copy the examples given here.
+   You should be able to copy and paste from this document into a text file&mdash;name it something like *tutorial.xml*&mdash;and run it through the LDL system.
+If you are new to XML don't worry&mdash;you can copy the examples given here.

 * It is strongly recommended that you keep testing the map as you go along with writing it, as often as you can do so.
 This will help you appreciate how the system works and help you to determine when an error in your map (or bug in our code) has been introduced.